twerkmeister/iLID/README.md

 ## Training Data
 For training we used both the public [Voxforge](http://www.voxforge.org/) dataset and downloaded news reel videos from Youtube.
-Check out the training data repo: https://github.com/twerkmeister/iLID-data
+Check out the */data* directory for download scripts.